t-mondal/CyberbullyingDetection/README.md

 **Notes**

 This project is in its very early stages.
-Currently this is the third model of a cyberbullying detection program that Tuneer Mondal and I have jointly developed, and more models are planned which add/refine:
+Currently this is the third model of a cyberbullying detection program that Moeyyad Qureshi and I have jointly developed, and more models are planned which add/refine:

 - Consistency checking features to ensure that checks if longer comments include instances of cyberbullying throughout.
 This will reduce the number of false positives
 - Context checking the surrounding comments to see if any hostility/negativity was already present